 Review summary: Canon G9 X vs Fujifilm XF10

 So how do things add up?
 Which of the two cameras – the Canon G9 X or the Fujifilm XF10 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G9 X: